apache/airflow/docs/apache-airflow/best-practices.rst

     sys     0m0.108s

-The important metrics is the "real time" - which tells you how long time it took to process the DAG.
-Note that when loading the file this way, you are starting a new interpreter so there is an initial loading time that is not present when Airflow parses the DAG.
+The important metrics is the "real time" - which tells you how long time it took to process the Dag.
+Note that when loading the file this way, you are starting a new interpreter so there is an initial loading time that is not present when Airflow parses the Dag.
 You can assess the time of initialization by running:

 .. code-block:: bash